Who is responsible for maintaining Roath Park Dam?

 When are the improvement works due to start?

 We are currently developing the design and preparing a planning application for the improvement works.
-There will be pre-application consultation prior to the planning application being submitted, which will likely be in early 2024.
+There will be pre-application consultation prior to the planning application being submitted.
 The construction start date will be shared in advance when known.

 How long will the work take?